RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-03-28-ai-rain-predictor.md

 github_link: https://github.com/RahulBhattacharya1/ai_rain_prediction
 ---

-I grew tired of glancing at the daily forecast and guessing whether to carry an umbrella.
+I wondered glancing at the daily forecasts and guessing whether it would rain.
 Several days looked like clear skies, yet short showers arrived anyway.
 That small inconvenience created a bigger question for me.
 Could I make a compact predictor that reads today’s numbers and estimates tomorrow’s rain.
 I wanted something simple, fast, and transparent enough to trust.
 Dataset used [here](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package).

 The idea turned into a plan when I realized a small pipeline could travel well.
 If I trained once and froze the bundle, I could ship only the lightweight parts to users.
 It would avoid the heavy training environment and still be useful.
 The result is this app: a focused interface that turns inputs into a clear yes or no. It does not try to replace professional forecasts; it tries to be a dependable assistant.